 Uniforms and clothing for the CCC were provided by the US Army's Quartermaster Corps (QMC).

 In the 1930s the QMC was a vast industrial enterprise.
 Regional Quartermaster Depots (QMDs) located throughout the country supplied shoes, uniforms and equipment to Army posts and garrisons in their service areas.
-Certain of these Depots were more than just distribution warehouses--they also included design studios, contract and procurement offices, and vast workshops.
-Among the most significant of these major depots were Philadelphia, which specialized in the design, manufacture and procurement of clothing and textiles; Boston, which specialized in shoes and footwear (New England was the historic center of the US shoe industry); and Jeffersonville, Indiana, which specialized in leather belts, canvas packs, and web gear.
+Certain of these Depots were more than just warehouses--they also included design studios, contract and procurement offices, and vast workshops.
+Among these major depots were Philadelphia, which specialized in the design, manufacture and procurement of clothing and textiles; Boston, which specialized in shoes and footwear (New England was the historic center of the US shoe industry); and Jeffersonville, Indiana, which specialized in leather belts, canvas packs, and web gear.

 To cut to the chase: